 These are factors outside of the school's control that could potentially influence school performance.
-We have secured data on four such measures.
+We have secured data on five such measures.

-- \Rightarrow HS Enrolment the number of students enrolled in high school grades. - \Rightarrow PTR pupil to teacher ratio, the ratio of all students to full-time equivalent teaching staff. - \Rightarrow SES the socio-economic status uses a number of measures to capture the social and economic conditions of the school's catchment area. - ⇒ Feeder achievement an indicator of the performance of junior high or middle school students who go on to attend each high school.
+- \Rightarrow HS Enrolment the number of students enrolled in high school grades. - \Rightarrow PTR pupil to teacher ratio, the ratio of all students to full-time equivalent teaching staff. - ⇒ Teacher Certification an indicator of the average level of education possessed by the teaching staff in a school.
+Teaching certificates are awarded to teachers based on education.
+A Bachelor of Education degree is required to obtain a basic level teacher certificate in each province, with higher certificates awarded for other Bachelor's and Master's degrees.
+The measure used in this report card is the proportion of teachers with greater than a basic level teaching certificate in the school. - \Rightarrow SES the socio-economic status uses a number of measures to capture the social and economic conditions of the school's student population. - ⇒ Feeder achievement an indicator of the performance of junior high or middle school students who go on to attend each high school.